 Is There a Future for HQ Trivia?

 Since the creator of HQuack turned out to be friendly and understanding, HQ Trivia is not threatened by its powerful algorithm anymore.
 Still, the players never returned and the numbers continue to dwindle.
 It’s been years and HQ Trivia is still flying under the radar.
 This really makes you think—was HQ Trivia’s decline the work of the bots after all?

 The game has lost a lot of its original appeal.
 The format of a live trivia game is still fun, but it’s missing the high-paying cash prize element now.
 Even though some players continue to enjoy the game, nobody takes the cash prizes seriously anymore.
 Though HQ Trivia is still functioning, it has completely lost its charm.
-If you’re a lover of trivia and want to play without a high cash prize, it’s surely still a fun experience (as are quite a number of other trivia apps.)
+If you’re a lover of trivia and want to play without a high cash prize (or at least some cash prizes), it’s surely still a fun experience (as are quite a number of other trivia apps.)

 Do you think it will ever get its players back?
 What do you think ruined HQ Trivia?
 Plus, for the info on the rise and fall of another popular trivia app, check out our article on the demise of QuizUp.